 Depending on how much data you use, you might find that a SIM-only full data package is the best choice to cover all your phone and internet needs.
 Singapore network providers have recently been releasing data-heavy packages that provide up to 30GB of internet per month.
 Check out Singtel, StarHub, and M1 for information on SIM-only packages, or smaller companies such as TPG.

 Singapore has a government-owned public broadcaster, MediaCorp TV, which provides seven free terrestrial channels as well as one free HD channel.
 License fees for TV and radio were abolished in 2011.

 If you need more channels, StarHub TV and Singtel TV are local cable providers.
 These providers offer a wider range of movies and sports options, as well as a variety of English-language channels.
 You can sign up as part of a TV/broadband package.

 How to Watch Your Home Country’s TV in Singapore

 Do you want to relocate?
 If you have never moved abroad, the process will be overwhelming, and if you have, you know the burden that lies ahead.
-Whatever stage you are at, InterNations GO! can help you with a comprehensive range of relocation services, such as home finding, school search, visa solutions, and even pet relocation.
+Whatever stage you are at, InterNations GO! can help you with a complete set of relocation services, such as home finding, school search, visa solutions, and even pet relocation.
 Our expert expat team is ready to get your relocation going, so why not jump-start your move abroad and contact us today?
 Best to start early!

 Expat Housing in Singapore

-Once you have landed a job and applied for a visa and work permit, finding housing in Singapore is next on the to-do lis...Read Guide
+Once you have landed a job and applied for a visa and work permit, finding housing in Singapore is next on the to-do lis...Read guide

-Best Expat Neighborhoods in Singapore
+The Best Places to Live in Singapore